 Postdoctoral Fellowship in Translational Medicine

-Translational Medicine awards will advance training and support career development of scientists engaged in research that addresses clinician-defined problems and integrates innovative technologies with advanced biological, chemical, diagnostic and pharmacological sciences and engineering methodologies in areas that include but not are limited to:
+Applicants should work with clinical collaborators to identify unmet clinical needs.
+Proposals should integrate innovative technologies, with advanced biological, chemical, diagnostic, and pharmacological sciences and engineering methodologies in areas that include but not are limited to:

 - Genetics (Molecular, Pharmaco-, Population, Medical)